BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

-You're now ready to create a descriptor, just like you did in [§4.2](04_2_Integrating_Addresses_Descriptors.md), except this time you're going to be creating a wallet descriptor for an account.
+You're now ready to create a descriptor, just like you did in [§4.2](04_2_Integrating_Addresses_Descriptors.md), except this time you're going to be creating a wallet descriptor for a whole account.

 If you review
 [§3.4](3_4_Understanding_the_Descriptor_Wallet/#examine-descriptors-with-listdescriptors), you can see that WPKH descriptors look like this: